Reasonably-priced garage door repair and installation in Sacramento

 California state senator Bill Dodd, who had a close call himself, proposed Senate Bill 969, requiring that all installations of garage doors and garage door openers have a battery backup system.
 Manufacturers and sellers who fail to comply face a $1,000 fine, and a $500 fine is incurred for any “installed and operational” garage door openers that have not been updated.
 The bill passed with bipartisan support and went into effect in July 2019.

-Some homeowners grumble about the cost, which at first was about $500, but since then more affordable backup battery kits have become available.
-The added peace of mind is worth the additional cost, and the battery backup system will be useful during any routine power outages, in addition to wildfires.
-Don’t forget to test your battery backup system by unplugging the electric component and operating the opener with the battery.
+Don’t forget to test your garage door’s battery backup system by unplugging the electric component and operating the opener with the battery.
 The battery backup may need to be replaced every 2-5 years.
 Most models alert the homeowner by beeping and blinking, similar to a smoke detector.
 You’ll want to pay attention to these indicators, because it is the responsibility of the user to keep a working battery in place.
-Contact your local garage door company to assess which model will work best with your existing garage door.
-And if you’re replacing your garage door opener altogether, be prepared for this additional cost.

 How Often Should I Lubricate Garage Door Parts?